CodeScop/Oge-Mai-Field-Guide/forestquests.md

 ### The Curator of Elder Library - HuntS1

 - **Location:** Available in the Luciola Forest
-- **Hunt Trail Route:** game open • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • **The Curator of Elder Library** • next step: HuntS2 All Who Wander • multiple quests (sequence still unlocking)
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • **The Curator of Elder Library** • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • ???
 - **Type:** Battle
 - **Requirements:** Defeat 4x the Curator of Elder Library
 - **Rewards:** Wardrobe: Sassi Pet https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;sassi&#95;pet.png
 - **Recommendations:** HOW.
 HOW CAN YOU NOT.
-KITTY!
-(Plus, continuing the questine.)
+KITTY! (... and, y'know, unlocking subsequent Seasons of the Hunt.
+But.
+KITTY!)

 ### Curator's Family - HuntS1

 - **Location:** Available in the Luciola Forest
-- **Quest Path Route:** after Hunt Trail: Hunt S1 Joining the Hunt • HuntS1 A Clue to the Past • HuntS1 Elder Library Assistants • HuntS1 Elder Library's Security •  **Curator's Family**
+- **Quest Path Route:** (open via Hunt Trail: Hunt S1 Joining the Hunt) • HuntS1 A Clue to the Past • HuntS1 Elder Library Assistants • HuntS1 Elder Library's Security •  **Curator's Family**
 - **Type:** Battle
 - **Requirements:** Defeat 1 each: Burocat, Sassi, Clawadin, Alnu
 - **Rewards:** 25 Hunter Tokens
 - **Recommendations:** Look, if you don't just want to battle fierce kitties till the cows come home, I don't understand you.
 But if that marvelous option doesn't appeal to you, then there's not much need to focus on this quest.
+Unlike the other assistant quests, this does not advance the game.

 ### Daily: Monster Hunter